-During the time of warning notices, or Notice to Quit proceedings the Tenant will be required to clear all arrears by the stated dates.
-However, if the council are satisfied that the tenant is in difficulty and is unable to clear the rent arrears in full an alternative payment arrangement in instalments may be agreed.
-This is based on a minimum amount of $\in 10$ onto the weekly rent until such time as the account arrears are cleared.
+During the time of warning notices, or legal proceedings the Tenant will be required to clear all arrears by stated dates.
+However, if the council are satisfied that the tenant is in difficulty and unable to clear the rent arrears in full an alternative payment arrangement in instalments may be agreed.
+This is based on a minimum amount of €10 onto the weekly rent until such time as the account arrears are cleared.

 If this payment agreement is broken, the payment option will be cancelled and the procedures listed above will be resumed.

-If you are on a weekly Social Welfare Benefit payment and are required to enter into a Household Budget payment plan, where you cancel this plan it will be considered a missed payment by Monaghan County Council.
+Where you are on a weekly Social Welfare Benefit Payment and have been required as part of the arrears agreement to enter into a Household Budget payment plan, where you cancel this plan it will be considered a missed payment by Monaghan County Council.